tuffr5/BrainbowTracing/README.md

 #### Step 1
 Run mainScript.m in brainbowSegmentation folder to get the segmentation results.
 You can either use kernel k-means or GMM.
 Both the skeleton and segmentation will be saved in the directory specified.
 #### Step 2
-Run testMain.m in linkagebriding folder to precede the skeletons mat files and then generate the SWC files.
+Run testMain.m in linkagebriding folder to process the skeletons towards compact tracings and then generate the SWC files.

 ### Acknowledgements